77-777/Windows---Config-Deployment/config/my-config.md

 * Separate your partitions from the System partition.
 * Avoid keeping your data on the machine; preferably store it on external drives or usbs.

+## Permissions

+Some notes on how Windows permissions work:

+First, **ensure you change permissions (usually) from a root/admin account.**

+Second, when you right click and Properties, fuck the Edit button at the top/center.
+Go to **Advanced Settings** to set permissions.
+That is the main panel for everything.

+Third - the OWNER of an entity, pretty much defines the POWER of who can change permissions of said entities.
+      - the PERMISSIONS are WHO can access this object/entity.
+And for the OWNER itself to have access, he needs to be in the permissions.

+Now.
+Another note- IDrive NEEDS access from SYSTEM to work, otherwise it cannot scan the files for backup, even if you run it as a user which has permission.
+So, here's how I should set up permissions:

+---

+OWNER: Root - for all the partitions you want to change.
+Permissions: Root, Rijndael-box, SYSTEM. //alternatively, "Root" can be replaced with ADMINISTRATORS.

+Tick the "Replace owners objects" [at the top, in main panel] and "Replace all child object permission entries with inheritable permissions etc". [at the bottom, in main panel].
+DO not tick the "Only apply these permissions to objects and/or containers within this container. [when you Add a permission with the Add button].

 ## Optimizations

 * Disable Memory Compression